Bank of Italy seeks stronger powers over bank acquisitions

-MILAN (Reuters) - Italy’s central bank wants to beef up the way it oversees acquisitions by banks after it was severely criticized earlier this year following a scandal at Monte dei Paschi (BMPS.MI).
+MILAN, Oct 29 (Reuters) - Italy’s central bank wants to beef up the way it oversees acquisitions by banks after it was severely criticised earlier this year following a scandal at Monte dei Paschi.

 The central bank has defended its supervision of the deal and said its powers to block banks’ acquisitions were limited.